haewoon/2021-22-Term1-Fairness-in-Socio-technical-Systems/README.md

 For your convenience, I mark reading materials as one of three levels: I (Introductory), M (interMediate), and A (Advanced).
 - I: Introductory materials are typically news articles, YouTube videos, or technical blog articles that are easy to follow.
 They introduce a new concept or a case for those who are not familiar with this domain.
 - M: Intermediate materials are typically research papers but (I guess) most of the students can understand without much difficulties.
 - A: Advanced materials are research papers that I can recommend you reading introduction and discussion.
-Some are theory-driven, some others use many jargons (e.g., medical or legal terms), etc. It would be great if you can understand a whole, but it might not be easy for junior undergrads.
+For example, papers that are theory-drive, use many jargons (e.g., medical or legal terms), are based on some advanced concepts (language models), fall in this category.
+It would be great if you can understand a whole, but it might not be easy for junior undergrads.

 And some materials are marked as R (recommended).